International student: United States

 1,126,690 foreign students enrolled in American colleges in 2023–24.
 The largest number, 331,602, came from India.

 US colleges and universities have welcomed students from China.
 10 million students throughout China take the national college entrance test, competing for 5.7 million university places.
 Because foreign undergraduates typically fail to qualify for US federal aid, colleges can provide only limited financial help.
 Now, thanks to China's booming economy in recent years, more Chinese families can afford to pay.

 Chinese international students face other challenges besides language proficiency.
 The Chinese educational structure focuses on exam-oriented education, with educational thinking and activities aimed towards meeting the entrance examination.
 Students become more focused on exam performance, and teachers are inclined to focus on lecturing to teach students what may be on the test.
 In addition, "parents are also convinced that the more students listened to the lectures, the better they would score on the finals."
 With more than 304,040 Chinese students enrolled in the US in 2014/15, China is by far the leading source of international students at American universities and colleges; however, there are three waves of growth in Chinese students in the US.

-Each of the three waves differs in terms of needs and expectations and corresponding support services needed.
-Unfortunately, many higher education institutions have not adapted to the changing needs.
-It is no surprise that many Chinese students are now questioning if it is worth investing in studying abroad.
+Each of the three waves differs in terms of needs and expectations and the corresponding support services needed.